 Lead Researcher: Dr Hitesh Peshavariya

-The Ocular Fibrosis and Pharmacology unit at CERA develops approaches to improve treatment and outcomes for patients with ocular diseases.
+The Oxidant Signalling Unit at CERA develops approaches to improve treatment and outcomes for patients with ocular diseases.
 The key area of research is to investigate post-surgical glaucoma scarring and age-related macular degeneration (AMD).
 We are interested in translational approaches that include investigating the therapeutic potential of novel drugs and compounds using various animal models, tissue culture based experimentation and analysing patient-derived materials.

 Current Research Projects